M61ss/Git/Basics.md

 git ls-tree HEAD~n
 ```

-In the output files will be maked as `blob` and directories as `tree`.
+In the output files will be made as `blob` and directories as `tree`.
 Take a look to the section below to learn about Git objects.

 ## Git objects